emilyjennings/text-marvel-combat-arena/README.md

 1. Handle any errors or edge cases and display the message in a user friendly manner
 2. Provide clear instructions on how to retrieve and run your code

 ## Notes on what happened when I was making this
 I wanted to use Postman to look at the hashes I was calling in the Marvel API so I didn't have to go into pry every time to check the hashes.
 It helped a lot, but it was really hard to get the MDN digest to work in Postman on the hash parameter.
 I went to a meetup during this project development and someone ended up helping me get Postman to work on the Marvel API.

+I thought of a lot of great ways this could be refactored and improved upon to be a fun app.
+I want to make it so there are sessions that can help the players' choices persist through the controller with different views for the winner sot here's a bit of suspense before the winner is shown.

 ## To do (in order):
 [x]- Set up the API call using Faraday
-[]- Set up a form where the users put in the names of two characters []- create a list of characters either to browse or create a dropdown to choose from []- make the logic in the controller where the system decides who won []- display the winner
+[x]- Set up a form where the users put in the names of two characters and a seed number [x]- create a list of characters either to browse or create a dropdown to choose from [x]- make the logic in the controller where the system decides who won based on number of characters [x]- display the winner
+[]- The winner of the battle is the character whose WORD has the most characters EXCEPT if either character has a MAGIC WORD “Gamma” or “Radioactive” they automatically Win
-[]- refactor the code into models, organize by marvel and characters maybe []- add cool front end features like displaying the image of each character
+[]- Handle any errors or edge cases and display the message in a user friendly manner []- refactor the code into models, organize by marvel and characters maybe []- add cool front end features like displaying the image of each character

-### How to start
+### How to start and run this

 clone this repo
 run bundler
 start the rails server
-you will need to insert your own Marvel API key in the controller code, which you can get at https://developer.marvel.com/account, just replace ENV[public_key] and ENV[private_key] with yours.
+you will need to insert your own Marvel API key in the controller code before starting, which you can get at https://developer.marvel.com/account, just replace ENV[public_key] and ENV[private_key] with yours. go to the root route, localhost:3000, which takes you directly to the 'play' view.
+Have fun!

 ### Ruby version